 Scottsdale will continue to add to the robust network of trails available to residents and visitors.
 Most importantly, Scottsdale will continue to conduct inventories of the existing neighborhood trail system and make improvements to trails in need of repair.
 Scottsdale will also continue to educate residents and homeowner associations on their responsibility to maintain trails adjacent to their homes and communities.

-The following figures provide the locations of the planned trail segments removed from the network.
+Figures TR-3 through TR-5 provide the locations of the planned trail segments removed from the network.
+Figure TR-6 depicts the planned trail network outside of the Scottsdale's McDowell Sonoran Preserve including network adjustments.

-Figure T-3 Central Area - Planned Trail Segments Removed from Network
+Figure TR-3: Central Area - Planned Trail Segments Removed from Network

-Figure T-4 Northern Area A - Planned Trail Segments Removed from Network
+Figure TR-4: Northern Area A - Planned Trail Segments Removed from Network